TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 !!! abstract "Example prompt"

     > Dear LLM, I will provide you with a story for which I want you to develop the personality of the three characters.
 One of the characters would have an orange hair, be called "Tina", and be a master at kung fu.
 The other characters will be students of Tina.
-Write a script containing the dialog of the three characters, in the format "[Conversation line ID][Character label]: [Conversation line]".
-The "Conversation line ID" should be a two-digit number and start from 01.
-Here is the story context: "<copy-paste your generated story here>"
+Write a script containing the dialog of the three characters, with each comversation line being written in the format "[Conversation line ID][Character label]: [Conversation line]".
+The "Conversation line ID" should be a two-digit number and ascend from 01.
+Here is the story context: "copy-paste your generated story here"

 ### Exploring the limitations of LLMs